 Today I fondly remember the Christmas punch that our friend and great cook Àngels Pallàs taught us to prepare.
-It is a classic Anglo-Saxon-inspired cocktail ideal for breaking the ice and beginning to introduce the festive spirit of Christmas to our guests.
+It is a classic cocktail with an Anglo-Saxon inspiration, ideal for breaking the ice and starting to introduce the festive Christmas spirit to our guests.

-I remember that day well: Ángels gave us a master class in a training session in our showroom, We Love Cooking.
-It was a delicious meal, thought out with great detail, and in which a cocktail could not be missing to welcome our guests.
+I remember that day well: Ángels gave us a master class in a training session at our showroom, We Love Cooking.
+It was a delicious meal, thought out with great attention to detail, and a cocktail to welcome our guests could not be missing.

-Surely many of you have in mind a celebration or meeting in which a large cocktail shaker filled with ice and often fruits was displayed, and from which glasses were served to warm up.
+I'm sure many of you can remember a celebration or gathering where a large cocktail shaker filled with ice and often fruit was displayed, and glasses were served to warm up.
 That's exactly what I bring you today!
-A delicious punch to light up Christmas at home when family and friends arrive.
-Unlike other classic European punches, which are served hot, this punch is designed to be served cold - so it comes in in a refreshing and light way and encourages everyone to start snacking on the starters that can accompany the table.
+A delicious punch to light up the Christmas spirit at home when family and friends arrive.
+Unlike other classic European punches, which are served hot, this punch is designed to be served cold - so it's refreshing and light and encourages everyone to start nibbling on the starters that can accompany the table.

 Ingredients:

-• 2 cups of berries (you can buy frozen in bags at the supermarket or frozen stores)
+- 2 cups of red berries (you can buy them frozen in bags at the supermarket or frozen food stores)

-• 1 tablespoon peppercorns (we will crush the grains by pressing them with the flat blade of a knife)
+- 1 tablespoon of peppercorns (we will crush the grains by pressing them with the flat blade of a knife)

-• 1 bottle of semi-very cold cava Ice (large cubes)
+- 1 bottle of semi-chilled cava Ice (large cubes)

 Preparation:

-1. About three or four hours before the meal, we put the red fruits, maple syrup, sugar, vanilla, lemon peel, pepper and salt in a saucepan.
-We bring it to a boil for about 3 or 4 minutes and reserve it in the punch bowl.
+- About three or four hours before the meal, put the berries, maple syrup, sugar, vanilla, lemon peel, pepper and salt in a saucepan.
+Bring to the boil for about 3 or 4 minutes and set aside in the punch bowl.

-2. Just before serving the cocktail, we add the cava, pineapple juice, sparkling water and ice.
-We mix with a spoon and that's it!
+- Just before serving the cocktail, add the cava, pineapple juice, sparkling water and ice.
+Mix with a spoon and that's it!

 Grades:

-• On the ice -Even better if we make a giant cube using a lunch box or a large container so that it doesn't dilute so easily in the cocktail.
+- On ice - It's even better if we make a giant ice cube using a lunch box or a large container so that it doesn't dilute so easily in the cocktail.

-• When serving, you can apply a sugar rim to the glasses or glasses in which you are going to serve.
-To do this, simply moisten the rim with a slice of lemon, and immediately turn the glass onto a tray with a teaspoon of sugar or brown sugar.
-The sugary edge provides a beautiful presentation, and a delicious sweet touch in the first sip.
+- When serving, you can apply a sugar rim to the glasses or goblets you're serving in.
+To do this, simply moisten the rim with a slice of lemon, and immediately invert the glass onto a tray with a dusting of sugar or brown sugar.
+The sugar rim adds a pretty presentation, and a delicious sweet note on the first sip.

 Comments